fhsj12138/GSB_Notes/Boundaries/ivd_kelly.md

 - Redistricting 2018 Table 3 regressed $IVD(Calls)$ and $IVD(Puts)$ on $Redistricting State$, calculated one $IVD(Calls)$ value for each firm.
 In step 3, average only across time range for each firm to give one $IVD_{\tau}$ for each event for each firm.
 Presumably, if a firm lives through multiple $\tau$, calculate $IVD = Mean_{\tau}(IVD_{\tau})$.

 ### Check
 - restrict data to firms with both control and treatment options.
+- is Fig 4 the best method to find the IV difference?
+Averaging across a lot of stuff.